ericdmoore/feedBarber/README.md

 ## NON-GOALs

-- Unless you enjoy reading XML, this is not the best way to collect/aggregate/read an cured/enhanced feed.
-This IS a way to make the content that shows up in your existing feed reader - BETTER
+- Unless you enjoy reading XML, this is not the best way to collect & read enhanced feeds.
+This is first and foremost, a way to make the content destined to shows up in your existing feed reader BETTER.

+- Perhaps this project will one day spawn a sister project that could better utlize such effortless enhancement.
+Maybe one day...

 ## Usage